-Boy if I can help you with this one thing, it would make everything else look easy.
+Are you a self-saboteur?
+Boy, if I can help you with this one thing, it would make everything else look easy and instantly catapult your success.
 Why do people sabotage themselves?
-I think we should first talk about how people sabotage themselves, often without even being aware of what they’re doing!
-Be sure to scroll down to the bottom of the page to watch the video, it sums everything up in a matter of minutes.
+I think we should first talk about how people are sabotaging themselves, often without even being aware of what they’re doing!

 Here are just a few (off the top of my head) elusive self-sabotaging habits: